2012 Bojangles' Southern 500: Post-race

 After the race, Kurt Busch's crew chief Nick Harrison instructed him to stop at the entrance to pit road and exit his car.
 However, he elected to drive into the left rear quarter of Newman's car on pit road.
 Newman then got out of his car to speak with Kurt Busch.
 While doing that, Newman' gasman Andy Rueger, who was waiting at Kurt Busch's hauler because he planned to confront him about the accident, learnt Busch was on pit road, and he and his fellow crew members ran towards him.
-Rueger lunged at Kurt Busch but he knocked over an NASCAR official who fell backward on the hood of his car.
+Rueger lunged at Kurt Busch but he knocked over a NASCAR official who fell backward on the hood of his car.
 This led to a brawl between the pit crews but Kurt Busch was escorted away to the NASCAR hauler during the struggle to explain himself.
 Newman, Rueger and the driver's crew chief Tony Gibson were also called to the hauler.
 NASCAR put the incident under investigation.
 Gibson said multiple crew members jumped aside to avoid Kurt Busch hitting them at Newman's final pit stop, and Harrison said that no person involved in the incident punched each other, "Just one of those deals when people get bunched up, someone fell down, A lot of mouthing.
 Just frustration getting took out.
 It's Cup racing at its best.
 If people didn't get mad and didn't care, they wouldn't come here."

 Kurt Busch left the track without speaking to the press about the crash.
 Newman suspected Kurt Busch had a chemical imbalance that made him angry during the race, "I'm pretty sure there were 42 other guys that are taking their helmets off and doing whatever for the last 10 years, and that's the first time that's happened to me.
 Circumstances, I think, are he lied and was so frustrated that he doesn't know how to deal with his anger."
 Two days later, NASCAR announced penalties for Phoenix Racing.
 The penalties, for "actions detrimental to stock-car racing", for hitting Newman's car on pit road, and getting into an altercation, included a $50,000 fine for Kurt Busch, and he was placed on probation until July 25, 2012.
 Additionally, a crew member of Kurt Busch's team, Craig Stickler, was fined $5,000, and placed on probation until December 31, 2012, for "interfering with a member of the broadcast media".
-Gibson was put on probation until June 27, 2012 because he was deemed responsible for his team members' actions.
+Gibson was put on probation until June 27, 2012, because he was deemed responsible for his team members' actions.
 Rueger was fined $5,000, and was also placed on probation until June 27, 2012, for failing to comply with a NASCAR official's post-race directive.